AngerSolutions/angersolutions.github.io/rules/readme.md

   Wear headphones if anyone is nearby.
   However, confidentiality can NOT be guaranteed.
   So do NOT admit to any specific crimes.
-* If you think you might cut it close making it to group on-time then take your workbook, a pencil, and phone with you so you can still participate.
+* If you think you might cut it close making it to group on-time then take your workbook, a pencil, an eraser, and phone with you so you can still participate.
 * Show up, even if you didn't complete your homework, to allow your weekly report to state you were "present" and "in compliance".
 * You're encouraged to CHIME IN when you have additional ideas about the portion of the module we're covering;
   So ask clarifying questions and offer relevant & appropriate comments on answers given by others.